TomPi22/Hybrid-SOC-BlueTeam-Ops/README.md

 <br>
 <br>

-## 🛡️ Lab 2: Windows Event ID Auditing & Privilege Escalation Detection
+## 🛡️ Lab2: Windows Event ID Auditing & Privilege Escalation Detection

 **Objective:** Simulate an adversary creating a persistent backdoor account and escalating privileges on a Windows host, followed by forensic auditing of Windows Security Event Logs to detect the malicious activity.